DavideDeFeudis/fbw17-lots/projects/README.md

 ## Entry level (1-3 days)

 ### Rock paper scissors with a browser UI
     - In UI you pick a name and select a move
     - The opponents move will be a random move
     - Write the function to check who won
     - Display the winner and offer a new game
-        - Bonus: Store the game result in the browser => research how to use local storage
+    - Bonus: Store the game result in the browser
+    => research how to use local storage

 ### Terminal games (backend only)

 Research (foundation for all games):
+    - terminology "Socket" and "TCP"
-    - the net package of node js
+    - the net package of node.js
     - how to open a port / create a socket
     - how to listen to incoming calls
     - how to listen to keyboard events